JetBrains/guide/site/java/tutorials/migrating-javax-jakarta/background/index.md

 title: Setting the scene
 topics: []
 author: hs
-subtitle: Downloading the project and running the application
+subtitle: Downloading the project and running the application.
-thumbnail: ./thumbnail.png
 video: "https://youtu.be/mukr2Q_zBm4?start=42"
 ---